Each patient in the Brain Injury Program is measured by the WeeFIM scale.

 - The program offers therapy seven days a week with a minimum of three hours a day.

-- Our CIRU is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) with specialty recognition in brain injury program and pediatric specialty program.
+- Our CIRU is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF) with specialty recognition in brain injury specialty program and pediatric specialty program.

 - Each patient is assigned to a team of therapists and nurses so that caregivers and professionals are consistent throughout the rehab stay.